 Your best chance to avoid re-dislocation is to immobilise your shoulder in a sling and undertake a physiotherapist prescribed exercise program specific to your shoulder.

 What is a Bankart Lesion or Hills-Sach Fracture?

 When the head of your shoulder dislocates, the capsular ligaments are overstretched.
-If the glenoid labrum, which attaches your capsule to the rim of the shoulder socket is torn, it is known as a Bankart lesion.
+If the glenoid labrum, which attaches your capsule to the rim of the shoulder socket, is torn, it is known as a Bankart lesion.
 If a Bankart lesion exists, you are more likely to require surgical stabilisation.

 A Hills-Sach Fracture occurs when the humeral head impacts against the rim of the shoulder socket resulting in a depression fracture in the humeral head.
-The fracture will normally increase your pain but does not normally require surgery as it is stable.
+The fracture will typically increase your pain but does not normally require surgery as it is stable.
 It can, however, increase your likelihood of future shoulder dislocation.

 Surgical Stabilisation Post-Dislocation

-If you have any questions about your shoulder please ask your physiotherapist.
+If you have any questions about your shoulder, please ask your physiotherapist.